-Overall, it’s an intuitive, well-designed app.
+Overall, this is an intuitive, well-designed app.
 It’s responsive, sleek, and easy to navigate.
-It also isn’t bogged down with a ton of options.

 Servers and performance

-CyberGhost currently has over 1,300 servers in more than 60 countries.
+CyberGhost currently has over 1,100 servers in 59 countries.
 That’s a decent number with plenty of choice of locations.

 We were able to seamlessly stream 1080p video with no buffering while connected to servers in Canada, Germany, and the US (the three YouTube options offered) from the test location in Canada.
 We could also play online games without any noticeable lag.
 The connection didn’t drop at all while surfing, although it often took several minutes to connect to specific servers in the Choose My Server option.
 In the same mode, there were also some instances where a connection couldn’t be made on the first try.